kallaway/100-days-of-code/log.md

 **Today's Progress**: FreeCodeCamp(:fire:) Wikipedia Viewer: Added a getJSON function to the js file, can console log the data but it's only one result at a time

-Twitter bot: Had a look at making a twitter bot with [twitter-bot-bootstrap](https://github.com/mobeets/twitter-bot-bootstrap) was quite interesting playing with Heroku and deploying my app, a broken app!
+Twitter bot: Had a look at making a twitter bot with [twitter-bot-bootstrap](https://github.com/mobeets/twitter-bot-bootstrap) was some what interesting playing with Heroku and deploying my app, a broken app!

 Git-it: I still use Git as ```git commit``` and ```git push origin master``` and struggle with branching and pull requests [Git-it](http://jlord.us/git-it/index.html) is really helpful in getting you comfortable with forking and PRs, I still need to play with it a lot more.